 What interest rate do you pay on your overdraft?

-Alternatively, you could apply for a new current account which offers a 0% overdraft for a set term.
+You may even be able to get an account which offers 0% overdraft for a set term.
 These 0% overdrafts are often available for 12 months, which could be handy while you establish yourself in your new career.

 A 0% overdraft gives you access to money, without the need to pay it back each month.
 However, you’ll need to pay your overdraft back in full by the end of the 0% term, or you’ll start paying interest.

 A credit card lets you spend up to the limit on your card.
-You can repay the balance over as many months as you want, you just need to be mindful that the longer you spread it out, the more interest you’ll pay overall.
+You can then repay the balance over as many months as you want, you just need to be mindful that the longer you spread it out, the more interest you’ll pay overall.

-If you have a credit card … you could use it to cover any expenses you face when looking for a new job.
-You might be charged interest on what you spend.
-It could be a good idea to transfer to a 0% credit card.
+If you already have a credit card … you could use it to cover any expenses you face when looking for a new job.
+It might however make more sense to switch to an 0% card if you don’t have one already.

 If you don’t have a credit card … you could apply for a new 0% interest on purchases credit card.
 This lets you spend without paying interest, up to a set term.